“You cannot manifest thin from thoughts of I hate being fat.

 So I tried to address this problem as best as I knew: I consulted doctors, took medication, and completely changed my way of life.

 Nevertheless, the RA persisted, continued to gain strength, and I kept trying to recover and strengthen myself as best I could every day, with days of help, beautiful experiences, and relief.
 However, overall I could not regenerate to the needed extent.

 RA was only better or worse to handle.

-Managing it didn’t got me out of it.
+Managing it didn’t get me out of it.

-Without healing, I stuffed only a few of the gaps that were consistently caused by chronic inflammatory disease again.
-Ultimately, however, the RA, the loss of power through her and their own attempts to deal with everything remained so that I could handle my day at all.
+Without healing, I stuffed only a few of the gaps that were consistently caused by chronic inflammatory disease.
+Ultimately, however, RA, the loss of power due to it and their attempts to deal with everything remained.
+Only by managing them too, I could handle my day at all.

-This RA treadmill, the maladministration is often very quickly life-determining and continues into the habituation to the disease state rather than out.
+This RA-treadmill and the misery-management is often very quickly life-determining and continues into the habituation to the disease state rather than out.

 Time and energy are lost as they are spent again and again for essentially more of the same.

 Do the others really care about me as my whole self?
 Or just about me as someone sick?

 Am I meant, will I be supported and loved for travelling my path even if that means to deviate from the mainstream and to make new experiences?